wagaweb/wbf/readme.md

 ## WBF Components

 WBF Components implements tools and functionality not strictly related to WordPress hooks system.
+You can embed use each component even without the whole framework by [installing it via composer](https://packagist.org/search/?q=wbf).

 - **Assets**
 A number of tools for managing static assets.